 - For hydrant features, ensure the size of the valve is greater than or equal to a certain diameter.

-- If the height of a power pole is greater than 65 feet, the material must be set to Steel.
+- If the height of a power pole is greater than 65, the material must be set to Steel.

 Reference the Arcade profile for the requirements and global variables to author attribute rule types.
 The Arcade Getting Started guide and Function Index are additional resources to begin constructing script expressions for attribute rules.